 - Measuring your progress is a short series of survey questions

 - Self-assessment asks local areas to provide an estimate of the stage of progress that has been made against the eight planning tool criteria.

 Once filled out, the return form should be sent to email@example.com

 Running a stakeholder workshop

-One way you could consider using this tool is by holding a multi-agency stakeholder workshop in your area.
+You may want to use the planning tool as part of a multi-agency stakeholder workshop in your area.
 The workshop is a way to bring together your key stakeholders to consider your area's current position on tackling parental conflict, understand local progress and identify priorities for action.
-You should involve a wide set of stakeholders in this workshop and consider running it for a full-day (download a half-day or full-day workshop agenda template).

 If you plan to use the tool in this way, you should consider the following:

 - Reducing parental conflict is a complex issue which involves a range of different organisations.
 Make sure to involve strategic and operational stakeholders from across the spectrum of services and organisations that provide child and family services.

 - No one sees the whole picture, so planning workshops are most effective when there is lots of time to hear different perspectives, to hear from families themselves, and to find common ground.